ucsdCSE110wi16/CSE110M240T5/README.md

 			schedule: file containing schedule for quarter
 			userstories: collection of userstories in one file
 			brainstorm: random thoughts
-			meetingWeek6: notes from meeting with the two teams (I did not update the week4&5 folders - Hans)

 		Parse-Starter-Project-1.13.0:
 		Folder containing the build for UpUrVent.